Harald Sohlberg: Biography

-He is particularly known for his depictions of the mountains of Rondane and the town of Røros.
+He is particularly known for his depictions of the Rondane mountains and the town of Røros.
 Perhaps his most widely recognized paintings, in several variations, is Winter's Night in Rondane, presently featured at the National Gallery (Nasjonalgalleriet).

 Cultural references

 His painting Fisherman's Cottage was used as the cover of a book by John Burnside, Scottish writer, called A Summer of Drowning; Sohlberg is mentioned prominently throughout the novel, and one of the sections of this book is called "The Fisherman's House" in obvious homage to the painting.

 Another painting, Flower Meadow of the North, was used as the cover of the book Morning Poems by Robert Bly.